-Our team strives to understand the role of the actin cytoskeleton in membrane remodeling.
-The Arp2/3 complex is a molecular machine that creates branched actin networks, which are known to generate a force.
-This force participates in intracellular traffic and in membrane protrusion during cell migration.
-In this context, we are looking for novel regulators of the Arp2/3 complex using various screens in order to understand the different roles of branched actin networks in the cell.
+Our team strives to understand the role of the actin cytoskeleton in the remodeling of cell membranes.
+The molecular machine called the Arp2/3 complex creates branched actin networks that generate a pushing force.
+This force is involved in intracellular trafficking and membrane protrusion during cell migration.
+We address the regulation of the Arp2/3 complex in normal cells and its deregulation in the context of cancer.

-Protrusion instability in fish keratocytes injected with Arpin (Dang et al., Nature 2013).
+Protrusion instability in fish keratocytes injected with purified Arpin (Dang et al., Nature 2013).

 We discovered the WASH complex that activates the Arp2/3 complex at endosomes.
 The WASH complex enables the generation of transport intermediates during endosomal sorting of receptors such as integrins.
 The WASH complex uncaps Dynactin before activating Arp2/3, thus generating the first actin filament on which the endosomal branched network develops.